noobskies/gptchina/memory-bank/progress.md

 ## Evolution of Project Decisions

+### Model Pricing Lookup Bug Fix (2025-12-09 10:57 AM)

+**Decision**: Remove generic `deepseek` fallback pattern from tokenValues

+- **Problem**: DeepSeek models (deepseek-chat, deepseek-coder, etc.) not displaying pricing on landing page despite pricing data existing in tx.js
+- **Root Cause**: Generic fallback pattern blocking specific model lookups
+  - Generic `deepseek: { prompt: 0.28, completion: 0.42 }` was placed in the "generic fallback patterns" section
+  - LibreChat's `getValueKey()` function checks if endpoint name exists in tokenValues
+  - When it found `endpoint='deepseek'` in tokenValues, it skipped the `findMatchingPattern()` call
+  - This prevented specific models like `deepseek-chat`, `deepseek-coder` from being matched
+  - Function returned `undefined` causing pricing display to fail
+- **Solution**: Deleted the generic `deepseek` fallback line completely
+- **Rationale**:
+  - All specific DeepSeek models are explicitly defined (deepseek-chat, deepseek-coder, deepseek-reasoner, deepseek-r1, deepseek-v3)
+  - Generic fallback was unnecessary and actively harmful
+  - Removing it forces the lookup to use `findMatchingPattern()` which correctly matches specific models
+  - No risk: All DeepSeek variants already have explicit entries
+- **Implementation**:
+  - Removed line 118: `deepseek: { prompt: 0.28, completion: 0.42 },` from generic fallback section
+  - Kept all 5 specific DeepSeek model entries in their proper location (lines 178-182)
+  - Also added missing Perplexity models and deepseek-coder in same session
+- **Impact**: All DeepSeek and Perplexity models now display pricing correctly on landing page
+- **Key Learning**:
+  - Generic fallback patterns must be used carefully - they can interfere with specific model matching
+  - Always understand the lookup logic flow before adding generic patterns
+  - Endpoint-based matching in LibreChat can skip pattern matching if endpoint exists in tokenValues
+  - Test both positive (model shows pricing) and negative (fallback works) cases when adding model categories

 ### Claim Tokens Race Condition Fix (2025-11-09 12:32 PM)

 **Decision**: Replace read-check-save pattern with atomic database operation